Accelerating Forward and Backward Private Searchable Encryption Using Trusted Execution: Our Proposed Schemes

 \section{Our Proposed Schemes}

-In this section, we present the high level SGX-supported system of our proposed schemes, as shown in Fig.1.
+We present the overview of our proposed schemes, as shown in Fig.1.
 After that, we detail our scheme design intuition by analysing previous SGX-supported schemes~\cite{Amjad19} in terms of communication/computation overhead and then highlight our technical solution.
-Finally, we present \textsf{SGX-SE1} and \textsf{SGX-SE2} with corresponding protocols to resolve the recognised limitations.
+Finally, we present \textsf{SGX-SE1} and \textsf{SGX-SE2} with corresponding protocols.